arcus/education_modules/tidy_data/tidy_data.md

 * This module is intended to be code-free, making it useful for users of any programming language or none at all (this module can be useful just in terms of setting up data collection instruments well)
 * Since 2014, Hadley Wickham and others have developed new methods for data tidying

-So, if you choose to read along, concentrate on the principles, not the implementation details or code jargon.
+So, if you choose to [read along in the article](https://www.jstatsoft.org/article/view/v059i10), concentrate on the principles, not the implementation details or code jargon.

 </div>